CHANGE-Lab/albacore-prey-phylogeny/README.md

 ## Albacore Tuna Diet Trait Phylogenies

+</a> ![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)

 All code and import of data to build phyogenetic trees of trait variation of Albacore prey diet items.

-</a> ![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)
+Data collection took place in 2019-2020 by individuals at the University of Alberta & Stanford University.

+Code in this repository is meant to provide a reproducible analysis, but data will not necessarily be updated.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]